 Designate a host that can virtually wrangle the family together.
 This person can gather everyone’s email addresses and help the less tech-savvy relatives set up and test their video call connection.
 We’ll go over choosing and testing a platform in the next section.

 The host should give everyone attending the details they need well in advance.
-Send along the video meeting link and password, and include the start and end times of your get-together.
+Send along the video meeting link and password and include your get-together’s start and end times.
 It’s OK if the celebration continues later, but a solid end time gives people an out when they’re feeling tired and stuffed.

 If you don’t plan on being the host yourself, share this article with the family member who’s up to the task!